Get to Know Me

-There were so many times that I became so frustrated because my instrument wasn't working like I thought it should.
-Sometimes my sound would be weird, and I could never figure out why.
+There were so many times that I became so frustrated at the oboe.
+Sometimes, seemingly out of nowhere, my tone would sound weird and it would feel hard to make a sound.
 If only I knew that the majority of the time, it was the reed!

 Oboe reeds are notoriously finicky, and I don't want them to cause any more stress for my students than they have to.
 Because of this, I make reeds specially for each of my students.
 Since I know how each student plays, I can tailor reeds to their strength level.
 If a reed isn't up to par, I will also adjust it during weekly lessons so that students have working reeds for the upcoming week.

 In addition to making reeds for my students, I sell oboe reeds and oboe cane throughout the country.
 You can check out my reed website, PNW Reeds.
 I also post educational reed making content through my Instagram account, @pnwreeds.

 I'm so lucky for the opportunities the oboe has brought me.